-If needed, we make ourselves available to step in and fill the knowledge-gap for events, locations, products, and services that wish to become sensory-friendly.
+Moreover, we make ourselves available to step in and fill the knowledge-gap for events, locations, products, and services that wish to become sensory-friendly.
 We are grateful there are so many other people, organizations, and businesses influencing the world to adopt sensory-friendly too!

 Do you know of a sensory-friendly champion?
-Read this Darian’s Story and get a certificate of appreciation to share.
+Read this: Darian’s Story and get a certificate of appreciation to share.

 If you want to advocate for a business or an organization to become sensory-friendly.
 Download an advocacy letter you can edit and use.
 No email sign up.
 Just download and use to help make the world more sensory-friendly today by sending it off to a business or organization to encourage them to become sensory-friendly.

 Here are explanations as to how and why many different types of businesses, organizations, and services become sensory-friendly:

 Finally, if you do want to keep learning more, we have four different newsletters you can choose from depending on what sensory-friendly topic you are interested in: children, tourism, business, and work.
 Sign up for any or all of them!

 Christel Seeberger worked as an occupational therapist for more than 25 years helping people with sensory sensitivity who experience sensory overload.
 Christel has sensory sensitivity herself; she has hearing loss and wears hearing aids.
 She founded Sensory Friendly Solutions in 2016.
 Sensory Friendly Solutions brings together people around the world looking for sensory friendly living and businesses and organizations who offer sensory friendly experiences.